IF I’M READY TO LEASE, WHAT’S NEXT?

 Basically the rules and regulations, the bylaws provide information pertaining to establishment and administration of the condominium board including particulars on the election of board members, the powers and duties of the board, the number of members that make up the board, when meetings and election for board replacements are to be held, and any restrictions or requirements regarding the use and maintenance of units and use of common elements.

-What Are Common Elements?
+What Is Common Property?

 Are Condo Owners Liable For Common Property Repairs?